 2019)

-Visiting Research Student, Cambridge Social Decision-Making Lab
+Visiting Researcher, Cambridge Social Decision-Making Lab

 PI: Dr. Sander van der Linden